Shopify/polaris/polaris.shopify.com/content/design/typography.md

 ## Type styles

-Polaris type styles are grouped into two categories: **Heading** and **Body**.
+Polaris type styles are grouped into two categories: heading and body.
 Each has a default set of variants along with a set of options to allow for flexibility and a wide range of applications within the user interface.
 They use one scale, so they can be applied to any screen size.

 ### Body styles